Teerasil Dangda: Return to Rajpracha

-Muangthong United
+Return to Muangthong United

-In 2009 Teerasil returned to Muangthong United.
-On 8 March 2009 he made his Thailand Premier League debut, in a 3–0 home win over Thai Port, and finished the season with seven goals under his belt.
-Muangthong was also champions of Thailand.
+In January 2009, Teerasil returned to Muangthong United.
+On 8 March 2009, he made his Thailand Premier League debut, in a 3–0 home win over Port FC, and finished 2009 season with seven goals under his belt.
+He helped the club to win the 2009 Thai Premier League title.

-In 2010, Teerasil repeated his tally of the previous season, and was a part of the squad who was crowned champions of Thailand again.
+In the 2010 season, Teerasil repeated his tally of the previous season, and was a part of the squad who was crowned champions of Thailand again.
 In 2011 he established himself as the club's topscorer, scoring 13 goals as Muangthong finished third.
 Teerasil was also invited for a trial at Queens Park Rangers in July.

-In 2012, Muangthong engaged an unbeaten run which lasted the whole season, and Teerasil also scored four goals in a single match, an 8–1 routing over BBCU on 18 October.
+In the 2012 season, Muangthong engaged an unbeaten run which lasted the whole season, and Teerasil also scored four goals in a single match, an 8–1 routing over BBCU on 18 October.
 Ten days later he scored in a 2–2 draw against BEC Tero Sasana, a goal which granted the title, took his tally to 24 goals and broke the previous record of Ronnachai Sayomchai in 1998 (23 goals).